-When you buy land in Costa Rica
+What to watch for when you buy land in Costa Rica

 Do your due diligence before you buy land in Costa Rica.
 The American European Real Estate Group has hundreds of clients every year who buy land in Costa Rica.
-They are the reason for this blog, because they make mistakes.
+They are the reason for this blog because they make mistakes.

 Before you purchase a building lot in Costa Rica, you need to know a few facts before you commit.
 Let us assist with it.
 You might think you are safe when purchasing a lot in a subdivision or from a developer, please read on.

 Don’t buy land in Costa Rica on sheer promises, buy land based on facts.
 I’ve worked with real estate agents and real estate developers who promise: